kyprifog/ballista/docs/user-guide/src/kubernetes.md

-# Installing Ballista with Kubernetes
+# Deploying Ballista with Kubernetes

-*NOTE:* Ballista 0.4.0 is still under development and this page is out of date.
-Please see the [benchmarks](https://github.com/ballista-compute/ballista/tree/main/rust/benchmarks/tpch) for current usage.
+*NOTE: Ballista 0.4.0 is still under development and there are no published Docker images yet.
+Please refer to the [developer documentation](https://github.com/ballista-compute/ballista/tree/main/docs) for instructions on building Docker images locally.*

 You will need a Kubernetes cluster to deploy to.
 I recommend using [Minikube](https://kubernetes.io/docs/tutorials/hello-minikube) for local testing, or Amazon's Elastic Kubernetes